 This community-favorite recipe is ridiculously delicious, easy to make, and no one will believe the cookies are gluten-free!

-I originally shared the recipe for these heavenly brown butter gluten free chocolate chip cookies back in 2012.
-Over a decade later, these are still my very favorite gluten-free chocolate chip cookies and the recipe I'm most likely to whip up on any given day!
+I originally shared the recipe for these heavenly brown butter chocolate chip cookies back in 2012.
+Over a decade later, this is still the recipe I'm most likely to whip up on any given day!

 - crispy at the edges